Material Science

 Applications

-• Can be easily applied to existing medical devices
+• Cost-effective and easily applied to existing medical devices

 Patent Status: